+Climate resilient communities depend on modern, reliable infrastructure to support them.
 Civil engineers are responsible for the planning, design, construction, operations, and maintenance of physical infrastructure, including communication facilities, energy generation and distribution facilities, industrial buildings, transportation networks, water supply and sanitation systems, and flood control structures.
 Most infrastructure is built to provide long service lives (50 to 100 years) and are expected to remain functional, durable, and safe.
 However, the increasing frequency and intensity of natural disasters, combined with increasing population densities, and system interdependencies have demonstrated vulnerabilities in the nation's infrastructure.

-To ensure the nation's infrastructure systems continue to provide critical services and acceptably low risks of failures over time, engineers, designers, planners, and policymakers must incorporate system resilience into the decision-making process.
-Our nation's infrastructure system is only as strong as its weakest link - if our roadways become too rough or flooded to travel, if our bridges close to heavier traffic like ambulances, if a region's energy grid is devastated by high winds, or if our levees protect one community at the expense of the one next door, the economy grinds to a halt.
-Therefore, the foundational step in building smarter and improving resilience is first assessing the nation's existing infrastructure needs and conditions.
+To ensure the nation's infrastructure systems continue to provide critical services and acceptably low risks of failures over time, engineers, designers, planners, and

+1 ASCE was founded in 1852 and is the country's oldest national civil engineering organization.
+It represents more than 150,000 civil engineers individually in private practice, government, industry, and academia who are dedicated to the advancement of the science and profession of civil engineering.
+ASCE is a non-profit educational and professional society organized under Part 1.501(c) (3) of the Internal Revenue Code. www.asce.org, policymakers must incorporate system resilience into the decision-making process.
+Communities across the country and their foundational infrastructure is only as strong as its weakest link - if our roadways become too rough or flooded to travel, if our bridges close to heavier traffic like ambulances, if a region's energy grid is devastated by high winds, or if our levees protect one community at the expense of the one next door, quality of life deteriorates and the economy grinds to a halt.
+Therefore, the foundational step in improving climate resilience is first assessing the nation's existing infrastructure needs and conditions.